GraphMERT: Efficient and Scalable Distillation of Reliable Knowledge Graphs from Unstructured Data: Experimental Setup

 \subsubsection{Triple Extraction}

 The triple extraction pipeline runs the following steps, as shown in Fig.~\ref{fig:triple_formation}.
 We begin with a leaf-masked prediction over the training dataset, given head entities and their relations.
+Running MNM prediction over the whole dataset with a batch size of 128 takes around 2.5h on 1 H100 GPU (80 GB RAM) with GPU utilization of 90-100\%.

 This produces a vocabulary distribution for each masked leaf.
 From this distribution, we select the top 20 tokens per leaf and use them to prompt the helper LLM, Qwen3-32B.
 Conditioned on the head, relation, and the originating sequence, the LLM combines these tokens into coherent, relevant, and medically meaningful multi-token tails (see Appendix~\ref{app:graphmert_prompts} for the prompt specification).
 When no valid tail can be formed, the corresponding $\langle$sequence, head, relation$\rangle$ is skipped.
 Next, since the LLM may hallucinate tails outside the \ours-predicted token space, we discard any output tails that contain out-of-scope tokens.
 The output of this stage is a set of completed candidate tails.

 Next, each candidate triple is evaluated with a similarity matching algorithm (Sec.~\ref{subsubsec_similarity_matching}).
 Specifically, we compute the cosine similarity between the triple and its originating sequence using Gemini embeddings.
 All triples with a score below the similarity check threshold $\beta=0.67$ (obtained through grid search, see Sec.~\ref{subsubsec:grid_search}) are discarded.
 The remaining set forms the final collection of extracted triples.